sanghee-dev/popcorn-native/README.md

 ### Home

 - Watch the movies you want by setting genre filter.
-- Press the Like button.
+- You can press like button.
 - If there is no poster, an alternative image will replace it.

 ### Movie